Under her leadership, we can work together to build a city where we all thrive.

 Nancy Smith was elected to the Sunnyvale City Council in November 2016 and was named Vice Mayor in January 2020.
-She serves as the City’s representative to the Water Commission of Valley Water, on the Caltrain Modernization Local Policy Makers Group and as Vice Chair of the Silicon Valley Clean Energy Authority and Vice Chair of the Recycling and Waste Reduction Committee for the County of Santa Clara.
-She also serves on the League’s Housing Production Working Group and serves as treasurer for the League’s Peninsula Division.
+She serves as the City’s representative to the Water Commission of Valley Water, on the Caltrain Modernization Local Policy Makers Group, as Vice Chair of the Silicon Valley Clean Energy Authority, and as Vice Chair of the Recycling and Waste Reduction Committee for the County of Santa Clara.
+She also serves on the League of California Cities Housing Production Working Group and serves as treasurer for the League’s Peninsula Division.

 Vice Mayor Smith works as a program manager at NVIDIA Corp, the world leader in visual computing technologies.
 She served on non-profit boards starting in her 20s, and helped found the Third Street Community Center.
 Eventually, she shifted her focus to politics and serving on boards and commissions in her community and county before running for office.

 Additionally, she currently serves as the chair of the League of California Cities Women’s Caucus, an organization dedicated to supporting over 800 elected municipal women in leadership in the state of California to build their networks and influence.
 Serving as president in such a momentous year as the 100th anniversary of the women gaining suffrage in the United States is an honor she cherishes.